 There is no exact science to building your Information Architecture (IA).
 You can build it from both the bottom up and/or the top down.
-We usually use a combination of both approaches.
+When building an intranet sitemap, we usually use a combination of both approaches.

 Using the results from the card sorting exercise and looking at the content inventory, you can begin building your lowest level groups.
 From the card sorting exercise, you should have an understanding of: